any-docs/css/content/reference/values/color_value/device-cmyk/index.md

 The **`device-cmyk()`** functional notation is used to express CMYK colors in a device dependent way, specifying the cyan, magenta, yellow, and black components.

 This approach to color is useful when creating material to be output to a particular printer, when the output for particular ink combinations is known.
 CSS processors may attempt to approximate the color for other media; however, the end result is likely to be different from the printed result without knowing the precise output colorimetry.
-A {{cssxref("@color-profile")}} declaration for `device-cmyk` can specify the exact color profile for conversion.
+A `@color-profile` declaration for `device-cmyk` can specify the exact color profile for conversion.

 ## Syntax